-Learn how to make a lattice pie crust to add an extra special touch to your fruit pies!
-It’s easier than you think using this step-by-step guide and adds a beautiful presentation to your holiday pie.
+Learn how to make a lattice pie crust to add an extra special to your pies.
+Mastering this weaving technique is easy with my step-by-step photo tutorial.

 This post may contain affiliate links.
 Read disclosure policy.

 A lattice pie crust is a fancy and decorative finish to the top of any pie recipe.
-It’s an intricate weave pattern, which gives everyone a window into the filling inside.
+It’s an intricate weave pattern, which gives everyone a window into the filling inside while also allowing the steam to escape while baking.

-It is a bit more time-consuming than just placing a rolled-out crust right on top, but it’s so worth it.
-If you’re wanting to wow your guests with a beautiful finish to your Thanksgiving menu or Christmas dinner, a lattice top pie is the way to go!
+While it’s a bit more time-consuming than just placing a rolled-out crust right on top, my easy guide will walk you through every step.
+If you want to wow your guests with a beautiful finish to your Thanksgiving menu or Christmas dinner, a lattice top pie is the way to go!

 Before You Begin